nicolasdetroia/nicolasdetroia/README.md

 - **Personal Bio**: A brief introduction of who I am, my academic journey, and professional experiences.
 - **Projects**: A detailed overview of projects I've worked on, such as:
   - **Financial Budgeting Tool**: A JavaScript-based tool that visualizes budget allocations through a pie chart.
   - **PC Parts Picker**: A web project recommending PC builds with budgets ranging from $500 to $3000, complete with Amazon affiliate links.
+(Influenced by PCPARTPICKER.COM)
 - **Contact Section**: Easy-to-use contact form for business inquiries or networking.

 ---